kenedyolisi/tic_tac_toe/readme.md

 # Tic Tac Toe

-This is a personal project of tic-tac-toe game.
+This is a personal project of tic-tac-toe game inspired by [React Tic-Tac-Toe](https://react.dev/learn/tutorial-tic-tac-toe).

 ## Features